Neural Active Learning Meets the Partial Monitoring Framework: Experiments

 \paragraph{Robustness across different neural architectures.} We now evaluate \Neuronal{} and \NeuralCBP{} on a set of multi-class tasks using the convolutional architecture LeNet \citep{lecun1998gradient}. \INeural{} is omitted because it requires one-hot encodings of observations in the action space, which is not scalable when operating over multi-dimensional tensor observations.
 See numeric details in Table \ref{tab:Q3}.

 Figure \ref{fig:Q3_regret} shows that \NeuralCBP{} achieves the best final regret performance.
-Furthermore, \NeuralCBP{} achieves a comparable f1-score performance compared to \Neuronal{} for equivalent volumes of expert queries.
-While the f1-score curves show little difference between \NeuralCBP{} and \Neuronal{}, it is worth noting that \NeuralCBP{} has a smaller label complexity.
-Indeed, the additional exploration performance by \Neuronal{} (official) and \Neuronal{} (less exploration) is not reflected into a better final regret performance.
+Furthermore, \NeuralCBP{} achieves a f1-score performance comparable to \Neuronal{} for equivalent volumes of expert queries.
+This is expected as the underlying networks $f_1$, $f_2$ and embeddings are the same for both approaches.
+Although \NeuralCBP{} and \Neuronal{} curves overlap along the f1-score axis (y-axis), it is worth noting that \NeuralCBP{} has a smaller label complexity (x-axis). \Neuronal{} (official) and \Neuronal{} (less exploration) consume more expert queries, which is not translated into an improved final regret performance.